-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 As you can see, assuming a conservative FCF payout range of 30% to 50%, which would still leave the company plenty of capital for R&D and buybacks, NVIDIA could potentially be one of the best dividend growth stocks of the next 10 years.

-BUT the problem is that the current share price is so high that the yield on cost even 10 years out will remain low even if the company achieves its best case growth scenario.
+BUT the problem is that the current share price is so high that the yield on cost even 10 years out will remain low even if the company achieves its best-case growth scenario.

 Or to put it another way, even if NVIDIA were to outperform its current Wall Street targets by a substantial amount, the stock might struggle to beat the market thanks to its currently insane valuation.